The golden hour problem

 Rule of thumb: Delay unknown updates by default, fast-track known security fixes deliberately.

-For teams worried about being “slowed down”: you’re likely already waiting days or weeks between dependency updates in practice.
-Cooldowns simply formalize this delay and make sure it applies consistently, including on that one rushed Friday afternoon deploy.
+For teams worried about being “slowed down”: you’re already waiting days or weeks between dependency updates in practice.
+Cooldowns just formalize that delay and make sure it applies consistently, including on the one rushed Friday afternoon deploy nobody wants to think about.

 Attackers are counting on you to adopt their malicious packages immediately.
 Make them wait.